Special effects of Batman Returns: The Penguin's lair and Arctic World set

-Penguin's lair was originally planned for a standard 35-foot soundstage, but Welch found it lacked "majesty" and instead used a 50-foot Universal stage, with a 500000 USgal tank surrounding a faux-ice island.
+The Penguin's lair was originally planned for a standard 35-foot soundstage, but Welch found it lacked "majesty" and instead used a 50-foot Universal stage, with a 500000 USgal tank surrounding a faux-ice island.
 The set was gradually modified throughout production to suggest ongoing decay.
-Due to the scale and technical demands of the set, including live penguins and water effects, it was constructed on the largest available soundstage at Universal Studios Lot rather than Warner Bros., whose biggest stage was already in use for Gotham Plaza scenes.
+Due to the scale and technical demands of the set, including live penguins and water effects, it was constructed on the largest available soundstage at Universal Studios Lot, rather than at Warner Bros., whose biggest stage was already in use for Gotham Plaza scenes.

-The Penguin's lair in Batman Returns was conceived in the gothic tradition of criminal hideouts commonly seen in comic books, such as haunted mansions and decaying industrial buildings.
+The lair was conceived in the gothic tradition of criminal hideouts commonly seen in comic books, such as haunted mansions and decaying industrial buildings.
 For this film, the hideout took the form of Arctic World, a derelict aquatic pavilion located in the old Gotham Zoo.
 The set required refrigeration units to maintain the winter setting and ensure a safe environment for the live penguins used throughout filming.
 Production designer Bo Welch described Arctic World as a blend of visual effects and practical elements: "It was floor-to-ceiling on the biggest soundstage at Universal and three-quarters of it was water... puppet penguins as well as two different species of live penguins, fire effects, explosions."
 Designed as a once-glamorous, now-decaying tourist attraction, the pavilion featured bleachers, a central performance island, and a dilapidated refreshment stand, an example of what Welch called "elegant decay", consistent with Burton's recurring visual themes from Beetlejuice to Edward Scissorhands.

 The central feature of Arctic World was the island platform, constructed to rise 18–20 feet and serve as the primary area for both live and animatronic penguins created by Stan Winston Studio.
 Because many shots required puppeteers to work beneath the structure, water-tightness was essential.
 Welch explained the technical challenges involved: "The island was constructed in a tank with a weir wall to keep the water out...
 It was difficult to make it waterproof, even though we had bilge pumps going twenty-four hours a day".

 Adding to the surreal tone of the environment was a malfunctioning, antique air conditioning unit dubbed "The Icebox".
 This mechanical prop, designed to shake and spark as though barely functioning, was mounted on truck springs for movement and rigged with squib charges to create bursts of sparks.
 Special effects coordinator Chuck Gaspar said, "We put it on truck springs to dance it around the floor; and there were sparks coming off of it... just firing off the charges from a nail board".